How to Remove Rust

 It's important to know that rust is NOT simply a funky substance ON your metal; it is the metal itself oxidizing, breaking down.
 It's important to know this because when removing rust you are actually removing some of the metal itself (unless of course you're removing it from something that doesn't rust, like fabric).
 This means it's important to prevent rust, not just remove it, or else you'll be wearing down your item over time.

 In order to safely remove rust you'll need an acidic substance, such as those listed below.

 I have a bad habit of leaving my non-disposable safety razor in the shower.
 Forgetting to dry it off causes it to rust, not exactly something you want to be shaving with.
 Before I switched to a rust-proof razor, I had to find a way to remove the rust that would occur between the blade and the handle.

 I use this technique to remove rust from my razor, as well as all other metals, fabric, and most other surfaces.

 In some cases, extra steps may need to be taken.
-Cleaning and waxing your vehicle (especially if you leave near the ocean or drive over salt-treated snowy roads), covering vehicles or boats, slightly oiling tools (I'm thinking linseed oil would be the safest route over many of the commercial rust inhibitors), and so on all help to keep water and oxygen from reacting with the metal by creating a protective barrier.
+Cleaning and waxing your vehicle (especially if you live near the ocean or drive over salt-treated snowy roads), covering vehicles or boats, slightly oiling tools (I'm thinking linseed oil would be the safest route over many of the commercial rust inhibitors), and so on, all help to keep water and oxygen from reacting with the metal by creating a protective barrier.